natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 Penetration and Vulnerability Testing Using Burp Suite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Core Knowledge:** A Burp suite is a powerful tool that many penetration testers use professionally.
-Learning how to use these tools effectively can make sure that the applications you are using are strong and secure from all sorts of malicious attacks.
-The Burp Suite community edition has much fewer features than the professional and enterprise versions, but it’s good enough that if you master the community edition then you have gained a powerful set of skills.
+Learning how to use these tools, effectively, can make sure that the applications you are using are strong and secure, from all sorts of malicious attacks.
+The Burp Suite community edition has much fewer features than the professional and enterprise versions, but it’s good enough that, if you master the community edition, then you have gained a powerful set of skills.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/30.jpg